timy/easyUTR/README.md

 ## Update the database

-Open "Tools" -> "Nuget Package Manager" -> "Package Manager Console" (PMC), run `Update-Database` to update your existing database to synchronise with Models in the code.
+Open "Tools" -> "Nuget Package Manager" -> "Package Manager Console" (PMC), run `Update-Database -Context EasyUtrIdentityContext` to update your existing database to synchronise with Models in the code.

 ## Run the project